 The organization of this report is as follows: Chapter 2 describes the literature review of the related journals and papers of previous researches conducted by other parties.
 Chapter 3 discusses the methodology of the project using the CAD tools.
 First the 3D models of wheel design and gating system components are produced using CATIA and Solidworks respectively.
 After that, the properties of MMC material is introduced into the simulation model using AnyCasting software.
 Then, the finite element model is constructed and solved using ANSYS via the static structural analysis.
 A brief description of the design process of the cast metal matrix is also included in this chapter.
 Chapter 4 presents the detailed simulation studies carried out for new MMC wheel design.
-An analysis on the flow pattern, air entrapment, and impurities prediction of low pressure die casting simulation and the structural behavior of the product were discussed in this chapter as well.
-Lastly, the results and findings of the study are concluded in chapter 5.
+An analysis on the flow pattern, air entrapment, and impurities prediction of low pressure die casting simulation and the structural behavior of the study are concluded in this chapter 5.